By Daniel Margrain

 The Telegraph headline below is indicative of this kind of collective imperialist mindset that exists within the corporate media bubble.
 As commentator Ben Norton put it: “Western elites still talk about the Middle East as they did in the 19th century – as their property, over which they and only they should rule.”

-With the lame-duck president Obama sidelined during the negotiations of the latest evacuation phase of civilians (as of December 19, 2016), the mainstream media – aided by social media propagandists – have turned towards demonizing Iran by suggesting, without evidence, that the country’s militia’s have been involved in the logistics and fighting.
+With the lame-duck president Obama sidelined during the negotiations of the December, 19, 2016 evacuation phase of civilians, the corporate media – aided by social media propagandists – have turned towards demonizing Iran by suggesting, without evidence, that the country’s militia’s have been involved in the logistics and fighting.
 In addition, Russia’s alleged hacking of e mails that are not only preposterous but also illogical are, in reality, linked to the ceasefire negotiations brokered without the US that came into force on December 29, 2016.
 The media subsequently reported Obama’s expulsion of 35 Russian diplomats as if his decision to do so was based on this unsubstantiated and preposterous claim.

 What both incidences highlight are the oppositions desperate attempts to salvage Syria for the empire before they hit the buffers.
 Whether the imperial powers, in light of their abject failure to demonize Russia in the eyes of the public, decide to invoke the R2P doctrine, outlined above, by going to the UN General Assembly in one final attempt to achieve their goal of regime change, remains to be seen.